Black dog (folklore): In Scotland and Wales

 Though English, black dog folklore has spread to other parts of the British Isles.
 In Scotland the "Muckle Black Tyke" is a black dog that presides at the Witches' Sabbath and is supposed to be the Devil himself, whilst near the village of Murthly is a standing stone, and it is said that the person brave enough to move it will find a chest guarded by a black dog.

-In Wales the black dog counterpart was the Gwyllgi or "Dog of Darkness", a frightful apparition of a mastiff with baleful breath and blazing red eyes.Gantz 1976, pp. 46–47.
+In Wales the black dog counterpart was the Gwyllgi or "Dog of Darkness", a frightful apparition of a mastiff with baleful breath and blazing red eyes.
 Another ghostly black dog is said to haunt St Donat's Castle, with some witnesses claiming it to have been accompanied by the hag, Gwrach y Rhibyn.

 Other British examples of spectral or supernatural dogs exist which fulfil the broader hellhound archetype, and which may have influenced black dog folklore, but which are not themselves black dogs.
-These include fairy hounds, such as the Welsh Cŵn Annwn, connected with the otherworld realm of Annwn and referred to in the Four Branches of the Mabinogi and elsewhere, whiche are described as dazzling white hounds.
+These include fairy hounds, such as the Welsh Cŵn Annwn, connected with the otherworld realm of Annwn and referred to in the Four Branches of the Mabinogi and elsewhere, which are described as dazzling white hounds.
 The Cù Sìth of the Scottish Highlands is dark green in color and the size of a stirk (a yearling calf).
 They were usually kept tied up in the brugh (fairy mound) as watchdogs, but sometimes they accompanied the women during their expeditions or were allowed to roam about alone, making their lairs among the rocks.
 They moved silently, had large paws the size of adult human hands, and had a loud baying sound that could be heard far out at sea.
 It is said that anyone who heard them bark three times was overcome with terror and died of fear.
 The dogs belonging to the ferrishyn or Manx fairies can be found in a wide variety of colors.
-They are sometimes described as white with red ears (or wearing red caps) or may be found in all colors of the rainbow.
+They are sometimes described as white and wearing red caps or may be found in all colors of the rainbow.